 - Resources (files)

-All content areas, accept Pages, appear in the class website Timeline.
+All content areas, except pages, appear in the class website Timeline.

 Veracross provides a loose framework for understanding content that can be utilized on the class website, but the teacher works with each content building tool to transform it in to something meaningful for their classroom experience.